 “Can I Be Me” offered more or less the same analysis, but “Whitney” has something that the earlier film didn’t: a smoking gun.
 Mary Jones, who was Houston’s longtime assistant, and quite close to her (she was the woman who discovered Whitney face down in a bathtub the night she died in the Beverly Hilton Hotel), claims that there was a sexual abuser in her family, and that Whitney, as a child, was one of the victims.
 In an incredibly charged and dramatic moment, Jones, seated before the camera, names the abuser: It’s Dee Dee Warwick (who died in 2008).

 We’re shocked, but the words of Mary Jones that follow are every bit as important.
 According to Jones, Whitney wasn’t able to come to terms with her sexuality, and be open about it, because of the horror of that abuse.
 We’ll never know definitively if that’s true.
 But it adds up to a powerfully plausible vision of how, and why, Whitney Houston strayed from the path and couldn’t — or wouldn’t — get back on.
-Hearing that revelation, we see an entirely different path (and yes, Bobby Brown is not on it), for Houston didn’t embrace who she was.
-As a singer, she was blessed with a gift that could heal the world.
+Hearing that revelation, we see an entirely different path (and yes, Bobby Brown is not on it), for Houston, in the end, didn’t embrace who she was.
+As a singer, she had a gift that could heal the world.
 What she lacked was the greatest love of all.